msmrexe/pytorch-ssl-contrastive-learning/README.md

-# Self-Supervised and Contrastive Learning on CIFAR-10
+# SimSiam: Self-Supervised and Contrastive Representation Learning

 This project, developed for an M.S.
 Deep Learning course, implements and compares three representation learning strategies on the CIFAR-10 dataset: a supervised baseline, a multi-task pretext (self-supervised) model, and a SimSiam (contrastive) model.
 The primary goal is to demonstrate the effectiveness of self-supervised and contrastive methods in a low-data regime, where only a small subset of labeled data (5,000 images) is available for (fine-)tuning.